Iikkater/Tsoha-pokemon-web-software/README.md

   6. play quizzes

 Admins can (on top of what normal users can do):
-  1. Add new pokemons
+  1. add new pokemons
-  2. Reset like/dislike counters
+  2. reset like/dislike counters
-  3. Hide/delete comments
+  3. delete any comment
   4. reset leaderboards